-- Must offer a free plan with no time limit
+- Must be a truly free VPN service, with no time limits

 - Offers a native Firestick app, or failing that, an Android app that can be sideloaded